• Skip to primary navigation

 • Feel free to use more poultry seasoning or even add oregano, thyme, or parsley, to give the keto chicken pot pie even more flavor.

 • Part of what makes this chicken pot pie so keto-friendly is that we only use a top crust, instead of a top and a bottom crust.
+We do the same thing with our chicken pot pie casserole, though not for that reason.
 If you want to add a bottom crust, you totally can.
 I’d double the crust recipe, divide the dough in half, and flatten each half into a disc.
 Chill the dough, then line the pie plate with one crust disc.
 Freeze the dough in the pie plate for 10 minutes, then bake it for 8 minutes or so in a 325° Fahrenheit preheated oven.
 It should be lightly golden but not fully cooked.
 After the bottom crust is prebaked, add the filling and proceed with the recipe as written.
 Note that the additional crust will increase the number of carbs per serving!

 Overhead view of a full keto chicken pot pie in a pie plate